PLN-team/pyPLNmodels/paper/paper.md

 cell $i$ and gene $j$, the counts $Y_{ij}$ is given by
 $$Y_{ij} = \text{number of times gene } j \text{ is expressed in cell } i.$$
-One of the challenges with scRNA-seq data is managing the high dimensionality, necessitating variable reduction techniques adequate to count data.
+One of the challenges with scRNA-seq data is managing the high dimensionality, necessitating dimension reduction techniques adequate to count data.
 \end{itemize}
-The models can deal with offsets when needed.
-The main functionalities of the `pyPLNmodels` package are
+The PLN and PLN-PCA variants are implemented in the ```pyPLNmodels``` package introduced here whose main functionalities are
 \begin{itemize}
 \item Normalize count data to obtain more valuable data
 \item Analyse the significance of each variable and their correlation